 It is recognized that an integral part of consensus building is the identification and objective evaluation of information and facts relevant to an issue being discussed.
-This joint endeavor will be carried out by two members of the RPST, one representative of the Union and one representative of the University.
 The RPST should be encouraged to seek additional resources as necessary and appropriate in addressing a specific problem.
 An appropriate summary of the proceedings should be kept by the RPST.
+RPST co-chairs will confer with the assigned RPST pair after 45 days to discuss the status of the problem and to consider whether a resolution may still be possible, or if the RPST process should be concluded.

-In the event consensus cannot be reached within the RPST, the unresolved individual problem will be referred promptly to the University Problem Solving Team.
-Normally, a party seeking further review of a problem should notify the UPST within ten days of the completion of the RPST process.
+In the event consensus cannot be reached at the RPST level, the RPST pair will advise the parties promptly that the RPST process is concluded and that the unresolved problem may be referred to the University Problem Solving Team (UPST).
+Normally, a party seeking further review of a problem should notify the UPST within 10 days of the completion of the RPST process.